dkary/template/README.md

 ## Start a New Project

-To start a new project, open a terminal window (e.g., Anaconda prompt) and run:
+To start a new project, open a terminal window (e.g., Anaconda prompt), navigate to the project folder, and run:

 `cookiecutter gh:dkary/template`

+You'll be prompted to choose a folder name for the analysis.
+Press enter to select the default.